Scranton indie rock band Tigers Jaw releases new ‘Eyes Shut’ EP with lyric video

 “We needed to do what felt like Tigers Jaw – and I think we were able to do that in a really exciting way this time around.”

 In March, they embarked on a tour with Philly indie rock group mewithoutYou, followed by a performance at the Slam Dunk Festival in the U.K. in May with an impressive lineup of major rock and punk acts like All Time Low, Bullet for My Valentine, NOFX, New Found Glory, Bad Religion, Glassjaw, Less Than Jake, and The Menzingers, another Scranton band that has broken out into the mainstream.

 The Menzingers, Tigers Jaw, and Culture Abuse will be heading out together for a fall run beginning Oct.
 25 in Columbus, Ohio and wrapping Dec.
 7 in Boston, Massachusetts.
 The tour’s closest stop to Northeastern Pennsylvania will be at Franklin Music Hall in Philadelphia on Friday, Nov.
 29.

 “We grew up with The Menzingers in Scranton but have never done a proper tour together.
 We are so excited to tour the U.S. with them and Culture Abuse later this year!”
 Tigers Jaw said when it was first announced in July.

-Listen to an exclusive interview with Brianna Collins in Episode 109 of the NEPA Scene Podcast, where she talks about Tigers Jaw’s rise to fame, what drew her to local music at a young age, tour stories and meeting bands she grew up listening to, working with Will Yip on “Spin” and “Charmer,” songwriting and the evolution of Tiger Jaw’s sound, her favorite shows, their sold-out 10th anniversary show in Scranton last year, her experiences as a woman in music, their current lineup, and more:
+Listen to an exclusive interview with Brianna Collins in Episode 109 of the NEPA Scene Podcast, where she talks about Tigers Jaw’s rise to fame, what drew her to local music at a young age, tour stories and meeting bands she grew up listening to, working with Will Yip on “Spin” and “Charmer,” songwriting and the evolution of Tiger Jaw’s sound, her favorite shows, their sold-out 10th anniversary show in Scranton last year, their current lineup, and more: